Hammond24/cs3210_lab/instructions/lab2.md

 When the OS allocates a page for a process (e.g. through sbrk), that page is zero-initialized (its data is read as zero).
-So, if a user-process were to allocate 1000 pages of virtual address space, each of those 1000 pages would be allocated as all-zero data.
+So, if a user-process were to allocate 1000 new pages of virtual address space, each of those 1000 pages would be allocated as all-zero data.
 This duplication of user-space data presents opportunity for optimization within the kernel.
 A page that is zero-filled need not be immediately allocated, as the kernel knows that its contents will be all zero once accessed.
 Furthermore, if a process only reads the zero data and